-A ((a) 0 (-)

 Amount(s) Source(s)

 23,556 District LCAP Funds

-Strategy/Activity 2 Students to be Served by this Strategy/Activity (Identify either All Students or one or more specific All
+Strategy/Activity 2 Students to be Served by this Strategy/Activity (Identify either All Students or one or more specific student groups)

-7.11
+All

 Strategy/Activity

 Discuss importance of taking SBAC with students and families

-Proposed Expenditures for this Strategy/Activi List the amount(s) and funding source(s) for the pr source(s) using one or more of the following: LCFF applicable), Other State, and/or Local. oposed expenditures.
-Specify the funding
+List the amount(s) and funding source(s) for the proposed expenditures.
+Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.

-Amount(s) Source(s)

-0 Site Formula Funds

-Strategy/Activity 3 Students to be Served by this Strategy/Activity (Identify either All Students or one or more specific

-All

-Strategy/Activity

-ng model which incorporates Edgenuity and direct
+In the fall we will be implementing a hybrid teaching model which incorporates Edgenuity and direct instruction in all classes.

-Proposed Expenditures for this Strategy/Activi List the amount(s) and funding source(s) for the pr source(s) using one or more of the following: LCFF applicable), Other State, and/or Local.
+List the amount(s) and funding source(s) for the proposed expenditures.
+Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.

-Amount(s) Source(s)
+Amou nt(s) ------ -------

-0 District Funded None Specified
+District Funded None Specified

-Strategy/Activity 4 Students to be Served by this Strategy/Activity

-All